Bridge2Hyku/Bridge2Hyku.github.io/pages/workshop.md

 header:
     image_fullwidth: "header_unsplash_right.jpg"
 ---
 Welcome to the Workshop page of our website.
-If you're interested in attending one of our workshops, the conferences we're scheduled to do it at are:
+We've completed workshops at two conferences so far:

 [Digital Initiatives Symposium](https://digital.sandiego.edu/symposium/2019/) - San Diego, April 29th<br>
 [Joint Conference on Digital Libraries](https://2019.jcdl.org/) - Urbana-Champaign, June 2nd-6th

+Are you a consortium or group that'd be interested in having our workshop taught?
+Reach out to us!
+We'd be happy to present it again.

-If you're attending/attended a workshop and need copies of the materials, here are the links:
+If you attended a workshop and need copies of the materials, or are interested in the workshop, here are the links:

 [Workshop Slidedeck](https://bridge2hyku.github.io/images/DIS-workshop.pdf)<br>
 [Userstory Worksheet](https://bridge2hyku.github.io/images/userstory-worksheet.pdf)<br>